-2.18 Neighbourhood Services & Transport is currently projected to have an adverse variance of £750k against the 2020/21 budget.
+2.16 Neighbourhood Services & Transport is currently projected to have an adverse variance of £750k against the 2020/21 budget.
 Funding for budget pressures of £1.25m has been provided as part of the 2020/21 budget setting process, however, there remains considerable pressure on the budget.

 Waste Collection Service - The service is anticipating an adverse variance of around £1m by year end.
 There still remains continued pressure on employee and transport budgets due to downtime involved in travelling to Cardiff to dispose of waste.
 However this will reduce once the waste transfer station is operational which is due to take place during 2021/22.
-Staffing numbers have been increased to enable the maintenance of the service through the COVID-19 pandemic and to be able to observe social distancing.
+Staffing numbers have been increased to enable the maintenance of the service through the COVID 19 pandemic and to be able to observe social distancing.
 This increased cost is, however, being claimed against the WG Hardship grant.
-A temporary additional 10% uplift in salary has also been provided to frontline staff in this area to acknowledge the difficulties they face and as previously stated this is not being funded by WG.
-This uplift has been approved for the period from April to the end of August 2020 and will cost the service around £175k.
+A temporary additional 10% uplift in salary was paid to frontline staff in this area to acknowledge the difficulties they face and as previously stated this is not being funded by WG.
+This uplift had been approved for the period from April to the end of August 2020 and will cost the service around £175k.
 There was also a decrease in the Waste Grant from WG for 2020/21 which funds part of the recycling collection service.
-Preparations are still ongoing to enable the full rollout of a kerbside sort method of recycling.
 The next phase of the recycling rollout commenced in Barry during October 2020.
-This will ensure that the majority of recycling is delivered to UK markets rather than being sent abroad and will further reduce the costs currently being spent on treating recycling as the Council will get an income for the majority of recycling it collects rather than paying for the treatment of our co-mingled recycling.
-Currently, there remains pressure on the budget due to the high price being paid to treat co-mingled recycling.
-The price has increased steadily over the last couple of years since China banned elements of recycling such as plastic into the country.
-This has been compounded by a high % of dry recycling collected since May 2019 being rejected by the new contractor.
-It is estimated that these factors have added an additional £200k pressure to the budget, however, this should improve as a result of the full rollout of a kerbside sort method of recycling.
+This will ensure that the majority of recycling is delivered to UK markets rather than being sent abroad and will further reduce the costs currently being spent on treating recycling as the Council should get an income for the majority of recycling it collects rather than paying for the treatment of our co-mingled recycling.
+Currently, there remains pressure on the budget due to the high price being paid for the year to date to treat co-mingled recycling.
+It is estimated that these factors have added an additional £200k pressure to the budget, however, this should improve in future years as a result of the full rollout of a kerbside sort method of recycling.
 To offset the pressures above there are savings on vacant posts elsewhere in the service of around £450k.
-The additional costs of £175k relating to the additional 10% paid to frontline staff will be funded centrally from monies set aside at the end of 2019/20 in the Council Fund in order to meet any potential additional costs relating to the COVID-19 pandemic.
+The additional costs of £175k relating to the additional 10% paid to frontline staff will be funded centrally from monies set aside at the end of 2019/20 in the Council Fund in order to meet any potential additional costs relating to the COVID 19 pandemic.
 The remaining £575k will be funded from the Neighbourhood Services reserve.